DumbCaveSpider/HorribleIdeas/README.md

 > [!WARNING]
 > *Please keep in mind that certain game settings and hacks from mod menus may interfere with certain parts of this mod's functionality.*

+### Safe Mode
+By default, this mod implements its own safe mode to prevent accidental progression in levels.
+Remember, **using this mod counts as cheating**!
+You can also disable this in the mod's settings while you're not actively using any horrible options.

 ---